tobixen/thrash-protect/README.md

 Experiences
 -----------

-As of 2014-09, this script has been run on several production systems and some workstations/laptops for almost a year without problems, it has definitively saved us from several power-cyclings.
-Best of all, in most of the cases I haven't had to do anything - except, under some circumstances, I had to add more swap space.
-Instead of a whole server or VM being thrashed beyond rescue some "badass" processes have been peacefully and temporary suspended without anyone noticing, and eventually the situation has resolved itself.
-Hence I like to have it running on any system having any kind of swap capacity mounted up.
+As of 2017-11, this script has been run on several production systems aa well as workstations/laptops for several years without significant problems, it has definitively saved us from several power-cyclings.

+In most of the cases I haven't had to do any manual interventions to solve the thrashing problems.
+Instead of a whole server or VM being thrashed beyond rescue some "badass" processes have been peacefully and temporary suspended without anyone noticing.
+Sometimes the "badass" process has been killed by the OOM-manager, eventually.
+Sometimes the thrashing situation has been of temporary nature, suspending some processes throughout the periods with excessive memory usage has been sufficient to get through.
+I've had situations where the "badass" process has been some important computing job, three times the server was crashing due to thrashing, after installing thrash-protect the job got killed by the OOM-manager, fifth time I installed more swap and the job managed to lug itself into completion.
+One of the ideas was that the sysadmin should be able to log in and resolve the problem, but it has rarely happened that the thrash-protect-monitoring has been causing alarm situations.

+Due to the good experiences, I'd like to have it running everywhere, combined with generous swap capacity mounted up.
 Anyway, the script hasn't been through any thorough peer-review, and it hasn't been deployed to many systems yet - don't blame me if you start up this script and anything goes kaboom.

-I would strongly recommend to give this script a shot as a temporary stop-gap-solution if you have a server that have had thrashing problem earlier, and where the problem cannot be solved (in a timely manner) by adding more memory or shrinking the swap partition.

 Drawbacks and problems
 ----------------------

-* Some parent processes may behave unexpectedly when the children gets suspended, particularly interactive processes under bash - mutt, less, even running a minecraft server interactively under bash (work-around: start them directly from screen).
-We've observed one problem with the condor job control system, but we haven't checked if the problem was related to thrash-protect.
-Implementation fix: if the parent process name is within a configurable list (default: bash), then the parent process will be suspended before the child process and resumed after the child process has been resumed.
+* Some parent processes (notably bash when running interactive programs under it, possibly condor) does have job control schemes causing side effects when the child process is suspended.
+  Workaround implemented: if the parent process name is within a configurable list (default: bash, sudo), then the parent process will be suspended before the child process and resumed after the child process has been resumed.  **There is a significant risk that this applies to other processes as well**.
+Perhaps the "suspend-parent-first"-logic should apply always, and not only for a list of identified parent process names.

-  Please tell if more process names ought to be added to that list.
+* I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck there even as the child process got resumed.
+Work-arounds
+  implemented: always running SIGCONT on the session process id and group process id.
+This may be harmful if you're actively using SIGSTOP on processes having children, and also added "sudo" to the list of processes where the parent process also should be suspended.

 * Thrash-protect may be "unfair".
 Say there are two significant processes A and B; letting both of them run causes thrashing,